openconnect/recipes/ocserv-configuration-basic.md

 	systemctl enable ocserv.service
 	```

-**Scripts for other init systems are currently not included in ocserv package.**
+Note that scripts for other init systems are currently not included in ocserv package.

-### Conclusion and final notes
+### Final notes

 This concludes **Ocserv Configuration - Basic** recipe.
-At this point Openconnect server should be ready to accept VPN connections.
-Remember to open ports on your firewall, and test connection.
+At this point Openconnect server
+should be ready to accept VPN connections.
+Remember to open ports on your firewall, and
-If you want to learn more, you can find Ocserv recipes here: http://www.infradead.org/ocserv/recipes.html
+test connection.